Sign Up for Weekly Drum Lessons and Band Classes

 Our drum lessons are hard to beat (unlike our puns).
 Catering to Toronto’s diversity, we offer drum lessons in all styles for drum set and hand drums.
 Our drum studio features two kits that face each other, so you can follow your instructor closely.

 As a performance-based music school, we encourage students to participate in our recitals and events at around Toronto.
 There’s also opportunities for youth to learn drums in a group setting via our rock band course where they perform and record an album every semester.
 In the summer, our Toronto Music Camp is a huge hit (get it?) for young drummers.
 These experiences help students develop as musicians beyond the ability to play drums and prepare them for real-world experiences, whether they pursue professional drumming or not.

-Prospective students get a $23 trial drum lesson with one of our highly skilled drum teachers, based on their interests and preferences.
-All of our drum lessons include coordination skills (hand and foot independance), sight reading, improvisation, and technique.
+Prospective students start with a trial drum lesson with one of our highly skilled drum teachers for an assessment and to set goals based on the student’s interests, skills, and preferences.
+All of our drum lessons include coordination skills (hand and foot independence), sight reading, improvisation, and technique.
 New students are eligible for two months of hand drum rentals –free.

 If you want the best drum lessons Toronto has to offer, try our music school!

 We “Beat Out” Other Drum Lessons in Toronto

 - Private drum lessons with highly qualified drum teachers

 Our drum teachers have extensive training, gigging, and teaching experience.

 - Take a trial drum lesson – no obligation!